MuziSuper/pear-spring-boot-starter/README_EN.md

             }
             return admin;
         });
-        // Add to the list of AdminObject containers adminObjects.add(adminObject);
+        // Add to the list of PearObject containers adminObjects.add(adminObject);
         // Assign it to AdminContainer to build the add, delete, modify, and query APIs AdminContainer.buildAdminObjects(adminObjects);